 Only time will tell us what will happen with this framework, so we advise giving it one or two more years before implementing it into a large project or before completely ignoring it.

-Wrapping Up: A Couple of Honorable Mentions
+A Couple of Honorable JavaScript Framework Mentions

-Of course, those frameworks with a mature toolkit and industry adoption are still more used than newcomers.
+Of course, JavaSript frameworks with a mature toolkit and industry adoption are still more used than newcomers.
 However, as new developers get into the job market and new technologies make it somewhat easier for these developers to become job ready, we’ll see some interesting technologies grow in adoption.

 For example, unlike Angular, newer frameworks are getting a lot of interest from both new and experienced developers, like Solid and Qwik.